Tax for self-employed people

 You pay Preliminary Tax (an estimate of tax due for your current trading year) on or before 31 October each year and make a tax return for the previous year not later than 31 October.

 For example, if your accounting year is from 1 January to 31 December each year, you pay Preliminary Tax for 2020 by 31 October 2020, based on an estimate of your liability for the full year.
 At the same time, you make a tax return for 2019 and pay any taxes outstanding for that year.
-If you file your tax return online using the Revenue Online Service (ROS), you may be able to file your return slightly later.
+If you file your tax return online using the Revenue Online Service (ROS), the deadline is usually slightly later.
+In 2020, the deadline for people who pay and file online is extended to 10 December 2020.
 You are entitled to the normal income tax credits and reliefs.
 For 2020, you may claim an Earned Income Tax Credit of €1,500 (increased from €1,150 in 2018 and €1,350 in 2019).
 However, if you also qualify for the Employee Tax Credit (formerly known as the PAYE tax credit), the combined value of these 2 tax credits cannot exceed €1,650.